1876–77 Birmingham Senior Cup: Background

 The Birmingham Football Association was founded in 1875 and took a subscription of £3 from its member clubs in order to commission a trophy for a member tournament, the trophy costing £50 and made by Mr R Williams of Wednesbury.
 Not all of the clubs could afford the £3 subscription - the Harold club for instance only contributing 15s and Wednesbury Old Park 10s 6d.
 The bulk of the shortfall was met by the wealthy Calthorpe club, which contributed £7 7s, and Wednesbury Town and West Bromwich contributed £5 5s each.

 By 1876, the association had 16 members, with 500-600 members all told, and all clubs entered the competition.

 Until 1877, the Association laws did not specify the number of players per side, and it was agreed that the matches would be with 12 players per side.
 There was also some local leeway with regard to the laws of the game; in particular, the Birmingham local rules stipulated that "corner" kicks should be taken 20 yards from the goalposts, rather than the corner flag.

 Participating teams

+Details taken from the Football Annuals for 1876 (secretary names) and 1877 unless stated.